What if real love life is not perfectly straightforward and organized?

 If you had a poor relationship with your sibling(s), you could always put more effort into fixing it.
 Recognize that your siblings are your potentially strongest allies in life, not your competition, because they are among the people who (usually) know you for the longest while, and this provides you with someone who can remind you of who you were in the times when you do not remember yourself; some sort of a living diary and chronicles of your best and worst.
 Just dare to access it in conversation with them and see how the memories you share with them will warm your heart or point your attention to the parts of your life in need of the most urgent reconstruction.

 companionable love (for classmates, companions, and colleagues)

 If you have never been popular among your peers, there is always an occasion to bond with them (team building activities, a night out, a soccer game, a weekend in the countryside, or else), provided you are ready to try to like them.
-If you want not to be judged by them, to be understood, welcomed, and appreciated, you will receive all that the moment you start emitting those things towards them by refraining from judgment and showing appreciation, gratitude, and hospitality If peers feel intimidating, try training your socio-emotional intelligence first with other younger or older people in your world (neighbors, the cashier at the store, the mates of your siblings, and everyone who could help you get rid of your timidity, negativity, or hostility around peers).
+Suppose you want not to be judged by them, to be understood, welcomed, and appreciated.
+In that case, you will receive all that the moment you start emitting those things toward them by refraining from judgment and showing appreciation, gratitude, and hospitality.
+If peers feel intimidating, try training your socio-emotional intelligence first with other younger or older people in your world (neighbors, the cashier at the store, the mates of your siblings, and everyone who could help you get rid of your timidity, negativity, or hostility around peers).

 friendly love (for a friend) - philia